juliennecodes/to-do-list/Problems.md

 #I think there is still a problem with writing more than five tasks.
 Disabling the textbox and button prevents it but I think manually writing the code in the console still permits it.
 Do I fix that issue in the client or the server?

+#move helper functions from the server to their own dedicated file?